To learn more check out our

 To understand how fatigue can factor into sports betting, most of the research has been focused on major North American leagues such as the NFL, NBA, MLB, and the NHL.

 All of these leagues have different physical demands.
-However, it’s pretty obvious that some are a lot more demanding than others, especially over an entire season.
+However, some are much more demanding than others, especially over an entire season.

 The NHL is one of the most physically demanding leagues in the world with endurance, strength, and big hits all playing a big role.
 It’s the only major North American league where fighting is a legitimate part of the game.